-In recommending director nominees to the board of directors, the Nominating and Corporate Governance Committee solicits candidate recommendations from its own members, other directors, industry advisors, and members of our management.
+In recommending director nominees to the board of directors, the Nominating and Corporate Governance Committee solicits candidate recommendations from its own members, other directors and members of our management.
 The Nominating and Corporate Governance Committee may engage the services of a search firm to assist in identifying potential director nominees.
+Jeffrey L. Swope, who joined the board of directors in October 2008, was recommended by our financial advisors and an existing director.
 The Nominating and Corporate Governance Committee will also consider recommendations made by stockholders and other interested persons for director nominees who meet the established director criteria set forth above.
 In order for a stockholder to make a nomination, the stockholder must satisfy the procedural requirements for such nomination as provided in Article II, Section 12 of our Bylaws.
 Any stockholder may request a copy of our Bylaws free of charge by calling our investor services department at 1-800-557-4830.